MozartSoares/cse325_team7_project/docs/BACKEND.md

 Actions accept DTOs, delegate to services, and return DTOs.
 They do not contain manual validations or try/catch blocks thanks to the shared middleware and binder.

+## Authentication/Authorization

+JWT Bearer authentication is configured and integrated into the pipeline.
+Authentication endpoints:

+- `POST /api/auth/register` (anonymous): Creates a user (default role is `User`) and returns a JWT plus its expiration.
+- `POST /api/auth/login` (anonymous): Authenticates a user and returns a JWT plus its expiration.
+- `GET /api/auth/me` (authenticated): Returns the user associated with the provided token.

 ### Error Handling & Binding

 - `Api/Common/Errors.cs` introduces `HttpException` and specific derivatives (`NotFoundException`, `ConflictException`, `ValidationException`, `BadRequestException`).
 Services and infrastructure throw these to signal business conditions.